Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.computation`.

 `trait Lifting` is a type class that will gradually be explained later in this section.
-`trait Lifting` declares the *lifting capabilities* of computation descriptions.
+`trait Lifting` declares the *lifting capabilities* of computations.

 Note that we were a bit sloppy by not showing `[M[+ _]]`.